 The trail emerges from the forest just before it reaches Butano Fire Road.
 Turn right onto the road.
 The climb starts out a little dull and the wide road is sunny and hot in summer.
 However, the scenery starts to improve as you're treated to a nice view over the Little Butano Creek basin.

 Passing lichen-draped spruce trees, the road curves up to an abandoned landing field, which looks like a wide, unused dirt road (but typically for this area, the "dirt" is actually fine chips of rock).
 There are some partially-obstructed views of Butano Canyon from near the end of the runway.

 Just after the runway, the road descends into a cool old-growth redwood grove that surrounds the peaceful Butano Trail Camp.
 The trees aren't especially large, but the attractive old-growth look is unmistakable.
 The biggest trees are right along the road; a few yards away, within the trail camp, the trees are a lot smaller.

 Past the trail camp the road ascends, a little steeply, to an intersection.
 Turn right onto Olmo Fire Road.
-The old growth soon ends and you'll see some signs that say "No Trespassing / Ainsley Family Tree Farm", indicating that road is crossing through private property and that you shouldn't leave the road.
+The old growth soon ends.
+There are some signs that say "No Trespassing / Ainsley Family Tree Farm", but it's OK to use the road.
 The road descends steeply out of the woods, offering some very nice, expansive views of two redwood-covered valleys, the Gazos Creek watershed to the left and the Little Butano Creek watershed to the right.